Thursday's Scottish gossip

 Livingston manager David Martindale says January will be a quiet transfer window because the club need to fill a £200,000 void partly caused by the cost of VAR.
 (The Scotsman)

-Aberdeen boss Jim Goodwin has praised the mindset of the players in his squad who are battling to get a first team start.
+Aberdeen boss Jim Goodwin has praised the mindset of the players in his squad who are battling to get a first-team start.
 (Press and Journal)

 Former Australia goalkeeper Zeljko Kalac said it felt like the Socceroos were playing with 10 men when ex-Scotland, Rangers, Dundee and Hibs striker Jason Cummings came on against France in the World Cup.
 (Scottish Sun)